team-centric-software/simple-d3-heatmap/README.md

 Description
 -----------------

-This Module allows you to create nicely looking heatmaps with ease.
+This Module allows you to create nicely looking heatmap calendars with ease.
 You can choose between the yearly, monthly and weekly format.

 Getting Started
 -----------------